convergencelabs/convergencelabs-com/_posts/2016-11-20-utahjs-talk-realtime-apps-and-beyond.md

 ---
 layout: post
 title:  "UtahJS Talk:  Real Time Apps and Beyond"
+description: Last week Alec LaLonde gave a talk at the November UtahJS meetup in Salt Lake City, UT.
+Realtime Apps and Beyond covered the past, present, and future of web applications with a focus on Realtime, and especially Collaborative, applications.
 author: Alec LaLonde
 date:   2016-11-20 15:09:21 -0700
 categories: [community, talks]